Skip to main content

 There is no one test to confirm a diagnosis of epilepsy.
 However, tests such as brain scans, an electroencephalogram (EEG - brainwave recordings) and blood tests may help to make a diagnosis.

-• A brain scan - usually a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan - shows the structure of different parts of the brain.
-This may be performed in some people.
+• Usually a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan - shows the structure of different parts of the brain.
+This is looking for a structural cause of epilepsy.

 • Electroencephalograph (EEG).
 This test records the electrical activity of the brain.
 Special stickers are placed on various parts of the scalp.
 They are connected to the EEG machine.
 This amplifies the tiny electrical messages given off by the brain and records their pattern on paper or computer.
 The test is painless.
 Some types of seizure produce typical EEG patterns.
 However, a normal recording does not rule out epilepsy and not all EEG abnormalities are related to epilepsy.

-Although helpful, tests are not foolproof.
+Diagnosing epilepsy can be complicated.
+Tests are only useful if considered alongside your symptoms.
 It is possible to have epilepsy with normal test results.
 Also, if an abnormality is found on a brain scan, it does not prove that it causes seizures.

 See also the separate leaflets called Treatments for Epilepsy and Living with Epilepsy.